The Hague 2019

 You can find all the reports and draft resolutions that will be discussed during the session under ‘publications’ .

-Advance registration for accompanying persons is required and will be made available shortly.
+Advance registration for accompanying persons is required.
 Please note that members will also have to register via this page for the Institute’s excursion and the closing dinner.

 The Peace Palace, Carnegieplein 2, 2517 KJ The Hague